First-time homebuyer’s guide to getting a mortgage

 6. Final approval: Once your loan is approved, you’ll be ready to close.
 You will be given an estimate of the closing costs shortly after you submit your loan application and then just before closing you will receive a Closing Disclosure, or CD, with the terms of the agreement and your final costs.

 7. Close and sign: When it comes to the homebuying process, closing day is the big finale – the day the house officially becomes yours.
-At the closing, plan to bring a cashier’s check for the down payment, photo ID and proof of homeowner’s insurance.
+At the closing, bring your photo ID and a cashier’s check for the down payment or arrange for a wire transfer.
 After signing several documents, you will be handed your new keys!

 If you’re ready to learn more about mortgages, we're here to help.
 Reach out to a mortgage loan officer to discuss your situation over the phone, via email or within a branch.